corest/nestjs-realworld-example-app/README.md

 The codebase contains examples of two different database abstractions, namely [TypeORM](http://typeorm.io/) and [Prisma](https://www.prisma.io/).

-The branch `master` implements TypeORM with a mySQL database.
+The branch `master` implements TypeORM with a PostgreSQL database.

 The branch `prisma` implements Prisma with a mySQL database.